Important: Client ID Update

 - application and issuance requirements, timelines and processes

-There are 3 classes of dispositions as defined in the Public Lands Administration Regulation.
+There are three classes of dispositions as defined in the Public Lands Administration Regulation (PLAR).

 1. Formal disposition

 This disposition gives the right to occupy and use the land for the purpose and term of the disposition.
-Application requirements are defined in section 9 of the Public Lands Administration Regulation (PLAR).
-More information:
+Application requirements are defined in section 9 of the PLAR.
+For more information: